You can make the best Peach Jam recipe using fresh (or frozen) peaches and it will keep in the freezer for up to one year.

 Notes

-Some peaches are juicier than others, so if you have extra juicy peaches and your jam doesn't set up as much as you'd like, you can cook another package of pectin (step 4 of the recipe) and add half or all of the mixture, to thicken it further.
+Troubleshooting Runny Peach Jam: If your peaches are extra juicy and your jam hasn’t set up with one box of pectin, repeat step 4 and cook another package of pectin and add half or all of the mixture to thicken the jam more.

 Nutrition